Welcome

 Corm, bulb or root size can vary greatly within a genus or species depending solely on the vigor of the cultivar or overall size of the mature plant.

-If you are unable to immediately plant your bare-root plants, keep them in a cold, dark location, a refrigerator is ideal.
+If you are unable to immediately plant your bare-root plants, keep them in a cold, dark location.
+A refrigerator is ideal.
 Cooling will help to inhibit or slow the growth until you are ready to plant.
 DO NOT FREEZE.
 Temperatures below 32 degrees will cause your bare-root plants to perish.
 Roots should not be soaked or put into water- this will cause irreparable damage.

-Observe the utmost care in handling your newly arrived bare-root plants, their roots are fragile and can be damaged easily.
+Observe the utmost care in handling your newly arrived bare-root plants.
+Their roots are fragile and can be damaged easily.

 Roots can be planted directly into prepared garden soil.